yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ### Atomicity of transactions

-This implies one can never read a partial result of a transaction on the sink cluster.
+This implies one can never read a partial result of a transaction on the sink universe.

 -->

 ### Not globally ordered

-Transactions on non-overlapping rows may be applied in a different order on the target cluster, than they were on the source cluster.
+Transactions on non-overlapping rows may be applied in a different order on the target universe, than they were on the source universe.

 ### Last writer wins